sanjaybhat2004/blog/source/_posts/int-a-5.md

 Now that you know what a stack is, let's see what EBP and ESP are.

 EBP is the pointer which points to the base of the current stack "frame".
-A stack frame can be thought of as a range of addresses on the stack which is associated corresponding to each function call, and is no longer valid after the function finishes.
+A stack frame (which can very in size) can be thought of as a range of addresses on the stack which contains memory space for each function call to store some variables or data, and is no longer valid after the function finishes.
 The EBP register is also used when we are finding out the addresses of the function arguments, which are located at a fixed offset to it.

 ESP is the pointer which points to the top of stack.
 It is used when we want to push values to the stack.